SciEcon/ic-gov-visualize/README.md

 HTML (Fraction): https://sunshineluyao.github.io/ic-gov-visualization/figs/area_fraction.html
 <img src="./figs/area_fraction.png" alt="drawing" width="800"/>

+The area chart shows the time series of NNS proposals with selected topics by date.
+Users can filter the time period using the time range slider.
+The y axis represents the fraction of each topic among the total proposals.

 HTML (Percent): https://sunshineluyao.github.io/ic-gov-visualization/figs/area_percent.html
 <img src="./figs/area_percent.png" alt="drawing" width="800"/>
+The area chart shows the time series of NNS proposals with selected topics by date.
+Users can filter the time period using the time range slider.
+The y axis represents the percentage of each topic among the total proposals.

 HTML(Count): https://sunshineluyao.github.io/ic-gov-visualization/figs/area_count.html
 <img src="./figs/area_count.png" alt="drawing" width="800"/>
+The area chart shows the time series of NNS proposals with selected topics by date.
+Users can filter the time period using the time range slider.
+The y axis represents the count of each topic among the total proposals.

 ### 3. Proposer and Voter Network